Montreal Cultural Facts

 Cross Cultural Solution

-If your are interested in receiving our fifty (50) Cross Cultural Solutions suggested when dealing with French and English Montrealers, simply use the contact form provided on our Please Contact Us page.
+If your are interested in receiving our fifty (50) Cross Cultural Solutions when dealing with French and English Montrealers, simply use our Contact Us Forms form and please make sure your e-mail address is properly written.

 Our fifty (50) Cross Cultural Solutions come from various sources, some governmental, some public, some private and depict our peculiarities.
-They have been gathered in a small 30 page e-book and we will gladly e-mail you a free copy.
-Send off your request and please make sure your e-mail address is properly written.
+They have been gathered in a PDF file and we will gladly e-mail you a free copy.

 1. Agreements